Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Basic System Model and Problem Formulation

 In this section, we start from a standard baseband channel model and then derive a physics-consistent closed-form expression of the corresponding \ac{EM} scattering channel from electromagnetic field theory~\cite{b21}.
 To reduce the computational complexity of both the forward and inverse problems and to enable efficient repeated solutions, we adopt a two-dimensional transverse magnetic with respect to the $z$-axis (TM$_z$) with time dependence $e^{\mathrm{j}\omega t}$~\cite{b31}.
 Let $D\subset\mathbb{R}^2$ denote the sensing domain and let $\Gamma$ denote the observation curve.

 Consider a point-to-point \ac{MIMO} link with an $N_t$-element Tx array and an $N_r$-element Rx array.
-The same input--output formulation also covers a distributed deployment, where $N_t$ (resp.\ $N_r$) geographically separated single-antenna transmitters are time/frequency synchronized and jointly form the array; the subsequent derivations depend only on the resulting $N_r\times N_t$ channel matrix at each frequency.
+The proposed input--output formulation is also applicable to distributed deployments, in which the $N_t$ transmitters and $N_r$ receivers are geographically separated single-antenna nodes that are synchronized in time and frequency.
 Additionally, we assume that all antenna elements are located on an observation curve $\Gamma$ in the far field of the imaging domain $D$.

 The system operates over $K$ probing frequencies:

 where $f_c$ and $\Delta f$ denote the center frequency and the frequency spacing, respectively.
 At each frequency $f_k$, the Tx sends $T$ pilot symbols (time slots) to probe the channel.
 In slot $t$, a known pilot excitation $\mathbf x_{k,t}\in\mathbb C^{N_t\times 1}$ produces the received observation $\mathbf y_{k,t}\in\mathbb C^{N_r\times 1}$ according to: